groboclown/p4ic4idea/plugin/docs/developers/v3-in-progress/connection.md

 needs to keep its connections in memory, and when the user removes or changes connection settings.

+## Cached State Sharing

+Because we need to maintain the state of the Perforce connections (cache, config, etc) at the project level, and we want to maintain cache cohesion between projects, the cache updates must be shared between projects via an application-wide message bus.

+(TODO describe better)

 ## The Old Way